matthew-shaw/matthew-shaw.github.io/docs/blog/posts/mash-time-tracker-weekly.md

   - WTForms
 ---

-# Mash Time Tracker: weekly view, time schedules & begining beta
+# Mash Time Tracker: Weekly view, time schedules & begining beta

 One of my favourite stickers on my laptop is Simon Wilson's [_"Always be in beta"_](https://www.ermlikeyeah.com/gov-patches/) design.
 It serves as a reminder that, generally speaking, services are never _finished_ and that continual gradual improvement is the best approach to take.
 I'm sure this service will be no different.